Profile: Priti Patel

 - Born: 29 March, 1972, in London

-- Education: Watford Grammar School; economics degree from Keele University, MSc in British government and politics from University of Essex
+- Education: Watford Grammar School; economics degree from Keele University, postgraduate study in British government and politics at University of Essex

 - Family: Born to Gujarati parents who fled Uganda in the 1960s.
 Married with a seven-year-old son

 - Career: Elected Witham MP in 2010.
 Became Treasury minister in 2014 and Minister for Employment in 2015.
-Appointed Secretary of State for International Development in July 2016
+Appointed Secretary of State for International Development in July 2016.
+Appointed Home Secretary in July 2019, a post she still holds.

 She is positioned on the right of the party, voted against gay marriage, campaigned against the smoking ban, and previously advocated bringing back the death penalty, before later saying she did not support it.